Send audio files by link — listen straight in the browser

 Share the link

 Copy the secure link and send it by message or email.
-The recipient opens the built-in player and can reorder tracks for their listening.
+The recipient opens the link and listens in the built-in player; they can reorder tracks for their own listening.

 Typical situations